Enterprise NX-01 starship

 A ship’s Flight and Energy Blast Powers can be Pushed by at most 3 and 2 RAPs, respectively.
 A successful Pushing of Flight is active for 11-12 APs of time after which the power (or rather the engines) fails and must be repaired again (usually be the technicians, led by a Chief Engineer who often spends HPs on such feats).

 “Transport an away team to the planet’s surface !”

 Furthermore, the transporter has an R#2 and requires skilled personnel, using Gadgdetry (Identify Gadget) to handle it adequately.
-The Transporter Chief has the Gadgetry (Identify Gadget) subskill at a couple of APs, as do the normal red-shirts operating the room.
-Normal, standard and simple transportations have OV/RVs of 0 APs, RAPs meaning safe transportation.
+The Transporter Chief has the Gadgetry (Identify Gadget) Subskill at a couple of APs, as do the normal red-shirts operating the room.
+Normal, standard and simple transportation has OV/RVs of 0 APs, RAPs meaning safe transportation.

-However, the character can avoid such a fate by paying a fee of 15 HPs (by use of the “Altering the Game Environment” Optional rule), in which case it would trigger a Subplot instead, such as, for example, Kirk and crew getting sent to the Mirror Universe, Riker being duplicated, or Picard and crew being turned into children.
+However, the character can avoid such a fate by paying a fee of 15 HPs (by use of the “Altering the Game Environment” Optional rule).
+That allows for triggering a Subplot instead.
+Such as, for example, Kirk and crew getting sent to the Mirror Universe, Riker being duplicated, or Picard and crew being turned into children.

-Even minor obstacles such as a bad lightning storm, the negligible backround radiation of a shielded reactor, or the mere presence of certain minerals nearby that aren’t even between the transporter and its target, have all been known to make transportation difficult or impossible.
+Even minor obstacles such as a bad lightning storm, the negligible background radiation of a shielded reactor, or the mere presence of certain minerals nearby that aren’t even between the transporter and its target, have all been known to make transportation difficult or impossible.